 - 2 2/3 cups low-sodium store bought or homemade chicken stock

 - 4 cardamom pods

 Heat oil in a large skillet over medium-high heat until shimmering.
-Add the shrimp and cook, stirring frequently until they are nearly opaque, two to three minutes.
-Turn off the heat.
-Using a slotted spoon, remove the shrimp and place in a medium-sized bowl with the lemon juice and cilantro.
+Add shrimp and cook, stirring frequently until they are nearly opaque, 2 to 3 minutes.
+Turn off heat.
+Using a slotted spoon, remove shrimp and place in a medium-sized bowl with lemon juice and cilantro.
 Mix well.

-Pour the chicken stock into the pan and add the cardamom seeds.
-Turn the heat to high.
-Use a wooden spoon to dislodge any brown bits on the pan.
-When the liquid comes to a boil, add the rice and 1/2 teaspoon salt.
-Stir well, and then cover the pan tightly, reduce the heat to very low, and cook for 25 minutes.
+Pour chicken stock into pan and add cardamom seeds.
+Turn heat to high.
+Use a wooden spoon to dislodge any brown bits on pan.
+When liquid comes to a boil, add rice and 1/2 teaspoon salt.
+Stir well, and then cover the pan tightly, reduce heat to very low, and cook for 25 minutes.

 Turn off heat.
 Remove the lid of the pan, and add shrimp and any juices that have accumulated in the bowl.
 Cover and set aside for a minute.
 Then stir the mixture gently, season to taste with salt and pepper, and serve in bowls.